Logo BusinessBecause - The business school voice

 MBA admissions teams will also look at your application holistically, considering all the various elements including your GMAT score, GPA, and how well you perform in the interview process.
 This means there's a chance you could be accepted without experience.

-Another option—though one which ultimately will require you to complete some experience—is a deferred MBA program.
+Another option—though one which ultimately will require you to gain some experience—is a deferred MBA program.
 These allow college seniors or masters students to apply before they graduate and have any professional experience.
-Schools accept applicants on condition that they complete work experience before they enter the course.
+Schools accept applicants on the condition that they complete work experience before they enter the course.

 The Harvard 2+2 program is an example of such a scheme, requiring successful applicants to spend two years working full-time before they join the two-year MBA program.